BrandonTaft/npm-react-autocomplete/README.md

 - `false` is passed in to close the dropdown

 ### `changeDropDownState: Function`
-- Function used to update the parent on state of the dropdown
+- Function used to update the parent with the current state of the dropdown

 ```jsx
   const [isDropDownOpen, setIsDropDownOpen] = useState()